noaa-rsd/CUSP_Ruler/README.rst

 Output
 ======

-The main output is an ascii table summarizing the kilometers of CUSP per NOAA region, divided by state.
+The main output is an ASCII table summarizing the kilometers of CUSP per NOAA region, divided by state.
 The summary table has five columns:

 - **stateName:** state abbreviation
 - **noaaRegion:** NOAA region
-- **ClippedLeng:** the length of reference shoreline corresponding to CUSP
+- **ClippedLeng:** the length of reference shoreline corresponding to CUSP (km)
-- **StateLeng:** the total length of reference shoreline
+- **StateLeng:** the total length of reference shoreline (km)
 - **Percentage:** the percentage of reference shoreline with corresponding CUSP

 *Example Summary Table (partial)* (the spacing between lines is intentional)